vanpupi/vanpupi.github.io/Labs/C-lab030/content.md

 ![](./images/DB_connection_03.png)

 Click the **Show** Hyperlink from the Easy Connect format and make a note of the connection string.
-The part after the / (slash) is the Service name.
+The part after the / (slash) is the service name.
 Make a copy of this on the clipboard or make sure to have this information noted down.
 Then close this window.

 The second thing we need to know to connect to the database is the IP Addres from the host it is running on.